 Requirements for Issuers Quoted in U.S. Over-the-Counter Markets

-The BC Securities Commission has imposed conditions of registration for investment dealers that trade in U.S. over-the-counter markets.
-The Conditions of Registration and Rule for U.S. Over-the-Counter markets page provides details about these conditions.
+The BC Securities Commission has also imposed conditions of registration for investment dealers who trade in U.S. over-the-counter markets.
+See our webpage on Conditions of Registration and Rule for U.S. Over-the-Counter markets for details.

 - Forms